-- Instructional/Instructional Leadership Practice - Professional Responsibilities - Student Performance as measured by "Student Learning Goals" performance measures described in Appendix A of the NEPF Tools and Protocols.
+- 45% Instructional/Instructional Leadership Practice - 15% Professional Responsibilities - 20% Student Performance (2017-2018) and 40% Student Performance (2018-2019 and beyond), as measured by district-level "Student Learning Goals" performance measures described in Appendix A of the NEPF Tools and Protocols.

 Based on scores received on various indicators within each standard, educators receive one of four ratings: highly effective, effective, developing, or ineffective.
-In November 2016, the NDE was granted regulatory approval to request educator evaluation data from districts in aggregate by school, and is currently working with districts to collect and report data annually.
-Title II, Part A funds may be used to continue to make improvements in the statewide NEPF evaluation system to ensure reliability, validity, fairness, consistency, and objectivity.
-In addition, Title II, Part A funds may be used in ongoing school leadership improvement efforts to address effective NEPF implementation, including inter-rater reliability and accurate scoring.
+In November 2016, the NDE was granted regulatory approval to request educator evaluation data from districts in aggregate by school, and is currently working with districts to collect and report the 2015-2016 ratings and set up processes for annual collection.
+Additionally, AB320 includes statutory language that will enhance the data collection, storage, and reporting processes.
+Because NDE has not previously collected educator evaluation data, Appendix B, which displays Educator Equity Differences in Rates, reflects incomplete data.